 George and Sam, especially Sam, left the gold for others and played cricket instead.

 This is the story of the Cossticks.

-[Note: If purchasing from Australia selecting US$ will be cheaper than AUS$ marked prices]
+[Note: If purchasing from Australia selecting US$ may be cheaper than AUS$ marked prices depending upon exchange rates]